prabinlamsal19/my-VScodeVim-Config/README.md

 - `Ctrl + o` - Switch control between terminal and active text editor

 ## Drawbacks
-- Less impact on others because of your IDE no matter how fast you are
+- Less impact on others because of your normie VSCode IDE no matter how fast you are.
+Recommended to use with highly riced arch to account for the disadvantage.
 - Missing global mark functionality

 ## Contributions Needed